KQM-git/TCL/general-mechanics/miscellaneous-entries.md

   * Inazuma - Sanganomiya Island Statue
   * Inazuma - Tsurumi Island Statue
 * Some doors in the overworld, notable ones being Jean's office door and the door to the Library in Favonius HQ act as a mini load border, which can make some very [interesting things happen.](../evidence/general-mechanics/miscellaneous-entries.md#door-load-border-shenanigans)
+* The Crit Rate and damage of the Bokuso Box scale off of the stats of the character that is on-field when it is used.

 ## Cancelling